 Johnna says: “It’s none other than King Cake, the traditional Mardi Gras treat.
 While not one of my prettiest creations, I was assured King Cake does not have to be particularly attractive.
 I hope that is true.
 I can only recall eating it once years ago and it was like having a dried out cinnamon roll with lots of sugar on top.
 Mine was a bit more moist and I really liked the addition of quince to the filling.”

-Paleo King Cake from Predominantly Paleo ~ gluten free, grain free, dairy free, refined sugar free, vegetarian
+~ New Orleans King Cake from Strength and Sunshine ~ gluten free, dairy free, egg free, refined sugar free, vegetarian, vegan

 You will also find lovely King Cake recipes from some of your favorite gluten-free companies: